The absolute best Amazon Prime Day 2019 deals

-Welcome to Prime Day 2019.
-After lots of hype, early deals and sneak peeks, the actual event is under way -- and will run through the end of the day tomorrow.
-Keep in mind, as always, that deals are subject to availability, and the best ones may sell out quickly.
-Others won't actually start until later.
+Amazon Prime Day 2019 is happening now, and will continue to happen through tomorrow.
+(There will undoubtedly be some deal stragglers hanging on through the week, too.)
+As promised, we're adding new deals as we spot them -- but only the really good stuff, not just items that happen to be on sale.
+Keep in mind, of course, that everything listed here is subject to availability, and the best deals may sell out quickly.

-First piece of advice: Use this tool to make sure you don't miss a Prime Day sale you're looking for.
-Second: Don't get caught up in the FOMO, because "hype" really is the key word here; the vast majority of these deals will be repeated on Black Friday, if not sooner.
-Only buy the stuff you really need, and only if the price is really that good.
+One quick bit of advice: Use this tool to make sure you don't miss a Prime Day sale you're looking for.
+And one more: Don't get caught up in the FOMO, because "hype" really is the key word here.
+The vast majority of these deals will be repeated on Black Friday, if not sooner.
+Buy only the stuff you really need, and only if the price is really that good.
 (Here's how to make sure that Prime Day deal is really a deal.)

-Without further ado, here are some of the best deals we've found.
+Okay, on to business.
+Here are some of the best deals we've found.
+We'll be adding more throughout today and tomorrow, so check back often!

 Note that CNET may get a share of revenue from the sale of the products featured on this page.